-I met all three of these lovely ladies at the gym a number of years ago.
-We regularly go for coffee and smoothies after class and plan outings throughout the year together.
+I met all three of these lovely ladies at the gym.
+We regularly go for coffee and smoothies after class, and plan outings throughout the year together.

-Anyway, a couple of years ago, I wanted to thank my gym buddies for supporting me through a particularly rough patch.
+Anyway, I wanted to thank my gym buddies for supporting me through a particularly rough patch.
 So, I invited them for a Valentines Day tea party.

 Unique-Shaped Dishes are Favorites

 Mikasa Silk Flowers is my second ‘everyday’ dish set.
 I registered for the pattern when I was getting married; falling in love (Valentine’s pun intended!) with the uniquely-shaped plates, bowls and serving pieces.